mpalmer79/pharma-rep-trainer/README.md

 ## Disclaimer

 This project is a technical and architectural demonstration.
-It is not affiliated with any pharmaceutical company and does not provide medical or regulatory advice.
+It is not affiliated with any pharmaceutical company and does NOT provide medical or regulatory advice.

 ---